2025 Dobropillia offensive: Analysis

 Diplomatically; Time Magazine, RBC-Ukraine, and Ukrainian President Zelenskyy stated the timing of the major assault was likely arranged to precede the upcoming 2025 Russia–United States Summit between Russian President Putin and US President Trump on 15 August to place Russia at a better position in peace negotiations.

-Territorial control

-Below is a list of populated areas affected by the offensive, and their control status as of the date listed on the far right of the table.
-If not described in more detail in earlier sections, information used in the table is sourced from DeepStateMap.Live and Institute for the Study of War.
-A Ukrainian source claimed on August 15 that Ukrainian forces liberated Rubizhne, Vesele, Zolotyi Kolodiaz.
-ISW has not observed any visual evidence indicating that Ukrainian forces have seized the settlements.
+By October 2025, President Zelenskyy had begun to use the counteroffensive as a moral boost to Ukrainians, claiming the Armed Forces had inflicted 12,000 losses, including 7,000 killed, and successfully ended the Russian offensive campaign for the summer.